polterguy/magic.node/README.md

 5. Find all nodes who's value is _"wo/rld"_.

 98% of your expressions will have 1-3 iterators, no complex escaping, and no parameters.
-And in fact, there's thousands of lines of Hyperlambda code in Magic, and 98% of these expressions are as simple as follows.
+And in fact, there are thousands of lines of Hyperlambda code in Magic, and 98% of these expressions are as simple as follows.

 ```